All reference books suggested that confronting is the best conflict resolution technique, and a project manager should use it in all cases.

 - You need a temporary solution to the problem.

-The disadvantage of this technique is that since you’re giving more concerns to other parties, they may try to take advantage of it.
+Since you’re giving more concerns to other parties, they may try to take advantage of it.

-The other disadvantage is that it may weaken your position as an authoritative leader, therefore you should avoid using this technique to solve issues.
+The other disadvantage is that it may weaken your position as an authoritative leader.
+Therefore, you should avoid using this technique to solve issues.

 Here you take suggestions from both sides and try to make a compromise.
 Both parties involved in the conflict gain something, so this solution partially satisfies both parties.